ymori206226/test/README.md

 ## MINIMUM OPTIONS
-method        : method for VQE, either of  uhf, uccsd, sauccsd, phf, opt_puccd, etc. geometry      : a sequence of 'atom x y z' (this needs to be re-formatted more cleanly in future). n_electrons   : number of electrons n_orbitals    : number of spatial orbitals, Nqubit is twice this value
+method        : method for VQE, either of  uhf, uccsd, sauccsd, phf, opt_puccd, etc. geometry      : a sequence of 'atom x y z' with a break. n_electrons   : number of electrons n_orbitals    : number of spatial orbitals, Nqubit is twice this value

-*Putting '@@@' in lines separates jobs.
+-- Inserting '@@@' in lines separates jobs.
 This enables multiple jobs with a single input file.
- CAUTION!!
+### CAUTION!!
 The options from previous jobs remain the same unless redefined.

-*Options that have a default value (see main.py for details)
+-- Options that have a default value (see main.py for details)

 # For PySCF
-basis               :Gaussian Basis Set multiplicity        :Spin multiplicity (defined as Nalpha - Nbeta + 1) charge              :Electron charge (0 for neutral) pyscf_guess         :Guess for pyscf: 'minao', 'chkfile'
+- basis               :Gaussian Basis Set
+- multiplicity        :Spin multiplicity (defined as Nalpha - Nbeta + 1)
+- charge              :Electron charge (0 for neutral)
+- pyscf_guess         :Guess for pyscf: 'minao', 'chkfile'

 # For qulacs (VQE part)
--print_level         :Printing level
+- print_level         :Printing level
--mix_level           :Number of pairs of orbitals to be mixed (to break symmetry) -rho                 :Trotter number
+- mix_level           :Number of pairs of orbitals to be mixed (to break symmetry)
--kappa_guess         :Guess for kappa: 'zero', 'read', 'mix', 'random' -theta_guess         :Guess for T1 and T2 amplitudes: 'zero', 'read', 'mix', 'random' -Kappa_to_T1         :Flag to use \*\*\*.kappa file (T1-like) for initial guess of T1 -spin                :Spin quantum number for spin-projection -ng                  :Number of grid points for spin-projection -DS                  :Ordering of T1 and T2: 0 for Exp[T1]Exp[T2], 1 for Exp[T2]Exp[T1] -print_amp_thres     :Threshold for T amplitudes to be printed -constraint_lambda   :Constraint for spin
+- rho                 :Trotter number
+- kappa_guess         :Guess for kappa: 'zero', 'read', 'mix', 'random'
+- theta_guess         :Guess for T1 and T2 amplitudes: 'zero', 'read', 'mix', 'random'
+- Kappa_to_T1         :Flag to use \*\*\*.kappa file (T1-like) for initial guess of T1
+- spin                :Spin quantum number for spin-projection
+- ng                  :Number of grid points for spin-projection
+- DS                  :Ordering of T1 and T2: 0 for Exp[T1]Exp[T2], 1 for Exp[T2]Exp[T1]
+- print_amp_thres     :Threshold for T amplitudes to be printed
+- constraint_lambda   :Constraint for spin

 # For scipy.optimize
-opt_method          :Method for optimization
+- opt_method          :Method for optimization

-gtol                :Convergence criterion based on gradient
+- gtol                :Convergence criterion based on gradient

-ftol                :Convergence criterion based on energy (cost)
+- ftol                :Convergence criterion based on energy (cost)

-eps                 :Numerical step
+- eps                 :Numerical step

-maxiter             :Maximum iterations: if 0, skip VQE and only PySCF --> JW-transformation is carried out.
+- maxiter             :Maximum iterations: if 0, skip VQE and only PySCF --> JW-transformation is carried out.